 Health Canada conducted a public cannabis consultation, including a poll of about 3,668 Canadians and multiple roundtables held across Canada.

-They summarized the findings and its proposals for the regulation of recreational cannabis that include recommendations on how cannabis will be packaged.
-Among the notable (and completely understated) features are the following:
+They summarized the findings and its proposals for the regulation of recreational cannabis and that includes recommendations on how cannabis will be packaged.
+Among the notable (and completely understated) features, are:

 It’s the No Frills of cannabis packaging.
 And experts have voiced concern over the inconsistency of the pro-pot politicians saying they want to squeeze out the black market, yet they have come up with packaging that prevents just that.